 This is how I learned that if you are a twenty-two-and-a-half-year-old woman with a non-booming voice, and you begin a sentence with, “Son, if you make me come over there. . .” the kid you are talking to actually expects you to finish the sentence.

-Which was a problem for me, because I didn’t know how the sentence was supposed to end.
+That was a problem for me.
+I didn’t know how the sentence was supposed to end.

 The scene in my classroom went something like this: